david-choi-pentastic-hk/excel_findings_to_word_report/README.md

 4. Right click the script "excel findings to word report".
 5. Run this script.

-## Person in Charge
+## Client
 Miranda

 ## Remarks
-This office script is not verified and validated by PIC.
+This office script is not verified and validated by client.
-The output of this script might not exactly meet the expectations of PIC.
+The output of this script might not exactly meet the expectations of client.

 ---